MicrosoftDocs/win32/desktop-src/tracelogging/tracelogging-wrapper-macros.md

     parameter to specify the size (in bytes) of the data to include in the field. **pValue** may be NULL only if **cbValue** is 0.
 - **name:** A string literal (compile-time constant) with the name to use for the field.
 Most field wrapper macros do not require a name parameter.
-If the name parameter is omitted, the field's name is determined based on the preprocessor text of the macro's **value**, **pszValue**, **pchValue**, or **pValue** parameter.
+If you omit the name parameter, the field's name is determined based on the preprocessor text of the macro's **value**, **pszValue**, **pchValue**, or **pValue** parameter.
 For example, `TraceLoggingInt32(x[4] + y)` is equivalent to `TraceLoggingInt32(x[4] + y, "x[4] + y")`.
 Both would add a field named